 This saying is also used to describe a fast relationships saying that someone who is easy will end up costing you because you never know what it will lead to.

-This is a saying I still use today in English more than Spanish-- Better late than never.
-It's true especially when my Father would show up late to pick us up at school.
-It was better to have him show up late than to walk the mile ad a half home.
+This is a saying I still use today in English more than Spanish: Better late than never.
+It’s true especially when my Father would show up late to pick us up at school.
+It was better to have him show up late than to walk the mile and a half home.